 - Never argue or lose your temper; leave your temper at home.
 However, do not be afraid to disagree politely.

 - Speak slowly and clearly don’t shake your head yes or no the court reporter must be able to understand.

 - If you don’t understand the question, ask that it be explained.

 - Wait until the question is asked answer it and stop.
 If you can answer “yes” or “no” do so and stop.
 Explain your answer if necessary but don’t make speeches.

-- The above rule does not apply to your injuires volunteer answers on injuries where helpful but do not magnify your injuries or losses.
+- Elaborate on any answers about your damages or injuries where helpful but do not magnify your injuries or losses.
 Start at the top of your head and go to your toes so you are thorough.

 - Be conservative with respect to your injuries adopt an unexaggerated attitude toward them.

 - Avoid estimates unless you have knowledge on same be reasonable.